absimler/eeb622_hw4/README.md

 ## Question 1: Mistletoe impacts on seedlings

-**1a) (4 pts)** Fit a glm assessing evidence for the following
+**1a) (5 pts)** Fit a glm assessing evidence for the following
 hypothesis: Seedling density is increased beneath trees experiencing mistletoe infection.
 Describe the rationale you used in selecting a glm structure and probability distribution.
+Calculate model fit using MAE.

+**1b) (15 pts)** Use visual (e.g. a marginal effects plot) and written (e.g. effect sizes on scale of response) approaches to interpret the results of your model.

-**1b) (5 pts)** Based on your fitted model and a metric of model fit (of your choosing), write 2-4 sentences to answer the following biolgical
+Based on your fitted model results and model fit, write 3-4 sentences to discuss the following biolgical
 conclusions:
 Does mistletoe infection alter seedling density?
 How much does seedling recruitment differ beneath parasitized and unparasitized trees?
-Explain which elements of your glm results informed your conclusions and the steps you needed to take to interpret your parameters.
-You are welcome to present a graph or the estimates as numbers.
+Explain which elements of your glm results informed your conclusions and annotate the steps you needed to take to interpret your parameters.

-**1c) (4 pts)** During the course of this study, 2012 was an atypically rainy year, compared to 2011.
+**1c) (10 pts)** During the course of this study, 2012 was an atypically rainy year, compared to 2011.
 Fit an additional glm that quantifies how the effect of mistletoe differs between the two years in this study.
-Write ~2 sentences that summarize the results of the new model and their biological implications.
+Write ~2 new sentences that summarize the results of the new model and their biological implications.

 <img src="thinning.jpeg" width="600px" />